-At least 18 hours in Political Science including POLS 220 and 281.
+At least 18 hours in POLS including one course from 220 or 240, and one course from 261 or 281.
 A minimum of 8 hours must be at the 300 level or above.

-Students must earn a minimum 2.00 grade-point-average on all minor courses taken at UNC Asheville.
-One-half of the hours required for a minor must be completed at UNC Asheville, to include at least 6 semester hours of 300-400 level courses.
+University-wide minimum requirements for a minor: 1) one-half of the hours required for a minor must be completed in residence at UNC Asheville, to include at least 6 hours at the 300-400 level; 2) students must have a cumulative grade-point-average of at least 2.0 on minor courses taken at UNC Asheville.